relikd/lektor-groupby-plugin/examples/README.md

 # Usage

 Overview:
-- [quick config example](#quick-config) shows how you can use the plugin config to setup a quick and easy tagging system.
+- [config example](#config-file) shows how you can use the plugin config to setup a quick and easy tagging system.
 - [simple example](#simple-example) goes into detail how to use it in your own plugin.
-- [advanced example](#advanced-example) touches on the potentials of the plugin.
+- [advanced example](#advanced-example) touches on the potentials of plugin development.
 - [Misc](#misc) shows other use-cases.

 After reading this tutorial, have a look at other plugins that use `lektor-groupby`:
 - [lektor-inlinetags](https://github.com/relikd/lektor-inlinetags-plugin)

 ## About